wincent/masochist/content/wiki/Movable Type security notes.md

 Tips on how to do this appear below.

 If you can turn off comments and search then you can effectively hide all traces of your [Movable Type](/wiki/Movable_Type) installation from the public eye and just use it as a convenient tool for generating static but easily-updateable pages.
 Most people won't even know you're running [Movable Type](/wiki/Movable_Type).
 By putting your install in an out-of-the-way location, you can use [security through obscurity](/wiki/security_through_obscurity) (not always a bad thing) to protect you from any flaws that might be in the product.
-I use this technique on my personal [weblog](/wiki/weblog) (<http://colaiuta.net/>) and on my products news page (<http://wincent.org/>), both powered by [Movable Type](/wiki/Movable_Type) behind the scenes.
+I use this technique on my personal [weblog](/wiki/weblog) and on my products news page, both powered by [Movable Type](/wiki/Movable_Type) behind the scenes.

 See below for more information on hiding your [Movable Type](/wiki/Movable_Type) installation.